 This area is a great for mountain biking, hiking, and rock climbing – at least for the towers that make up Peak 8205.
 Running the road is a also popular option.

-Typically the best time to hike or bike in the Hobart Creek Reservoir area is June through October.
+Typically the best time to hike or bike in the Hobart Creek Reservoir area or alternatively Ash Canyon is April through early June and late August through mid-November.
 It is better in fall when the weather is a little more temperate.
-Late May is usually okay for hiking, since snow levels will be light, depending on the year.
+Avoid the hottest part of summer.

 The coordinates for Peak 8208 are: 39.198197, -119.859885